thefonso/UNCLEFONSO_lessons/00-week/ruby_basics/05_methods/labs/prompts/README.md

 - Practice creating `if` statements and adding logic to our programs

 ###Activity:
-- Students can work on this lab in groups to solve the prompts
+- You can work on this lab in groups to solve the prompts

 ###Explanation
 - Refactor the familiar conditionals codealong examples from earlier to be wrapped into a method that accepts arguments.
 These methods can be pasted or written into the console and then called with the appropriate arguments.